Eamonbaloun/PC-Beginners-Guide/README.md

 If you need a full part list, the first place to look is YouTube I have some linked below.
 There are tons of ways to create a list, but here are a few ideas for now.
 If you need assistance, forms such as PC Part Picker, Reddit, and LTT Forms are excellent options.
 Simply post pictures of parts or a link to a PC Part Picker list.
 Another suggestion is that people on [Fiverr](https://www.fiverr.com/search/gigs?query=pc%20part%20list&source=main_banner&ref_ctx_id=623c2b5dde3a437b984c31b6bba255bc&search_in=everywhere&search-autocomplete-original-term=pc%20part%20list) charge a small fee to help you create a list tailored to your specific needs.
 - [Best PC Part Picker Lists](https://pcpartpicker.com/user/fr33thy/saved/)❗ – Curated by Fr33thy, who’s one of the best FPS testers on YouTube.
 [Watch his video about these builds](https://youtu.be/E8ZGw9FmRMw).
+- [The PERFECT PC at Every Price](https://youtu.be/RqQ8SQqjlGk)❗ - The best video for builds in all price ranges
 - [The Best $800 Gaming PC Build of 2024](https://www.youtube.com/watch?v=84KVEzDlxEE)
 - [The PS5 Pro Killer Gaming PC](https://youtu.be/T4xAQGwpO10)
 - [$200 Budget Gaming PC Build.
 (2024)](https://youtu.be/U2fkHFM4rO4)